Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Experimental

 \section{Experimental}

+Single crystals of rare-earth substituted R-Bi2201 (R = La and Eu) with R content of 0.3 were grown under 1~atm flowing oxygen, corresponding to the optimally doped regime reported previously~\cite{eisaki2004,kurosawa2010,kurosawa2016}.
+The superconducting transition temperatures determined from magnetic susceptibility measurements were $T_{\rm c} \approx 34$ K for La-Bi2201 and $T_{\rm c} \approx 20$ K for Eu-Bi2201.

-The time-resolved pump-probe spectroscopy was performed using a cavity-dumped Ti:Al$_2$O$_3$ laser oscillator (pulse duration: 120 fs, repetition rate 270 kHz, $\lambda_{\rm pr}=800$ nm) for the probe and its second harmonic ($\lambda_{\rm P}=400$ nm) for the pump pulses.
-A single crystal of La-substituted Bi$_2$Sr$_{1.7}$RE$_{0.3}$CuO$_{6+\delta}$ (La-Bi2201) was grown under 1 atm of flowing oxygen with La content of 0.3, corresponding to optimally doping regime, as reported previously~\citep{eisaki2004, kurosawa2010, kurosawa2016}.
-The sample was mounted in a helium-flow cryostat and precisely positioned using a motorized XY translation stage.
+Time-resolved pump-probe spectroscopy was performed using a cavity-dumped Ti:Al$_2$O$_3$ laser oscillator (pulse duration 120~fs and $\lambda_{\rm pr}=800$~nm) for the probe and its second harmonic ($\lambda_{\rm P}=400$~nm) for the pump pulses.
+The repetition rate was set to 270~kHz to suppress steady-state heating.
+Magnetic susceptibility measurements confirmed that any temperature increase during the measurements was less than 1~K.

+The sample was mounted in a helium-flow cryostat and precisely positioned using a motorized $XY$ translation stage.
 All optical pulses were linearly polarized, coaxially combined, and focused onto the sample through an objective lens.
 Spatially resolved measurements were achieved with a spatial resolution of approximately 5~$\mu$m.
-The transient reflectivity signal $\Delta R/R$, representing the relative change in reflectivity of the probe pulse, was measured using a photodetector and lock-in amplifier synchronized with a mechanically modulated pump beam.
+The transient reflectivity signal $\Delta R/R$, representing the relative change in reflectivity of the probe, was measured using a photodetector and a lock-in amplifier synchronized with a mechanically modulated pump beam.